11 NCERT CBSE Political Science 2 Freedom

 Explanation

-The text states, 'Constraining actions by the force of law should only happen when the other regarding actions cause serious harm to definite individuals.'
+The text states, 'Constraining actions by the force of law should only happen when the other regarding actions cause serious harm to definite individuals.
+Otherwise society must bear the inconvenience in the spirit of protecting freedom.'

-A An area where the individual can be coerced by the state.
+A An area where the individual is obligated to serve the state.

-B An area in which the individual would be inviolable and free from external interference.
+B An area in which the individual would be inviolable, free from external interference.

 Answer

-Negative liberty seeks to define and defend an area in which the individual would be inviolable, free from external interference.
+Negative liberty seeks to define and defend an area in which the individual would be inviolable, meaning no external authority can interfere.

 Explanation